john-azzaro/Study-Mongoose/README.md

 <br>

-## What is a Schema?
+## What is a Mongoose Schema?

 <dl>
 <dd>

 A **schema** is used to define the shape (i.e. layers of properties) of documents within a collection in MongoDB.

 In other words, a schema is a template that you can plug data into and save in a collection inside your database.

-In MongoDB Compass for each database you will see "collections".
+For instance, in MongoDB Compass for each database you will see "collections".
 A "document" in a MongoDB "collection" is an individual instance of each schema with unique values in the standard properties.
-Think of schemas in terms of the difference between "Classes" and "objects".
-A Class would be a human.
-An object would be a person named "Joe".

 To create a schema, you first need to create a "blueprint" of your document.
 This define the shape of the document you wish to create.